 By Sonia, Shermane and Sandy

-Within the EU, Eurojust achieved for the first time an effective attempt to provide for coordination to prevent conflicts of jurisdiction.
-Conflicts of jurisdiction occur when two or more member states possesses the right to investigate and prosecute the same alleged criminal offence.
-In 2003, Eurojust issued guidelines to help decide which jurisdiction is most competent to prosecute.
-In 2005, the Commission launched the Green Paper on conflicts of jurisdiction and the Principle of ne bis in idem in Criminal proceedings.
-But what about the principle of legality?
-Nor do the guidelines or the Green Paper tackle the derogation of this principle when an individual is subject to multiple jurisdictions, resulting from parallel cross-border prosecutions.
-This post shows the limited role of the legality principle is in parallel cross-border investigations, what solutions have been already proposed and how could Eurojust overcome the current shortcomings.
+Positive conflicts of jurisdiction occur when two or more member states (MS) posses the right to investigate and prosecute the same alleged criminal offence.
+Within the context of the European Union, Eurojust aims to provide coordination among MSs when a conflict of jurisdiction emerges.
+In 2003 (updated in 2016), Eurojust issued guidelines to aid decision-making in the MS with the most competent jurisdiction.
+In 2005, the Commission launched the Green Paper on conflicts of jurisdiction and the principle of ne bis in idem in criminal proceedings.
+The Framework Decision 2009/948/JHA on prevention and settlement of disputes of exercise of jurisdiction in criminal proceedings appears to be the one legal instrument that covers this area, but what about the principle of legality?
+Neither the guidelines nor the Green Paper tackles the derogation of this principle when an individual is subject to multiple jurisdictions, resulting from parallel cross-border prosecutions.
+This post shows the limited role of the legality principle in parallel cross-border investigations and elaborates on the solutions that have been proposed so far.
+Finally, it looks at the most feasible way Eurojust could overcome the current shortcomings.

 What is the role of the legality principle in parallel cross-border investigations?